jwildfire/RinPharmaSummit-AI/README.md

 Materials for AI Session at  R in Pharma Summit on 2025-09-15 in Atlanta, Ga.

-# Panel - Are Clinical Trial Ready for GenAI?
+# Panel - Are Clinical Trials Ready for GenAI?

 Roundtable from 11:15-12:30.
 Jeremy/Devin to do ~20 minute intro leading in to panel discussion.